 “Yup!” answered Twilight, sharing in her friend’s excitement.

-“Well, that’s it, girls.
+Twilight leapt in as Applejack bared her teeth.
+“That's the spirit, girls!
 Care to try a game?”
-Twilight grinned, relieved that she had finally explained all the rules to her friends.
 It had been quite a trial, but they seemed eager to give it a shot.
 Applejack and Rainbow now stood at opposite ends of the board, mulling over their opening plays and giving each other steely glances.

 “Just one quick thing, Twilight,” Applejack said, staring down Rainbow.

 Twilight trotted forward, eager to assist.
 “Yes?”